lioumens/UW-SGSA-Website/README.md

 ## Hosting

-If there's anything wrong on the hosting end, you should contact Mike in IT.
+Hosting is done on the stat servers.
+If there's anything wrong, you should contact the IT department.
+If you're the new technology chair, you'll also have to talk to them to get edit permissions on the production version of the website.